fluid-systems/SOFIRpy/docs/rdm.rst

 However, if there is a disparity in the Python version and custom model_classes were defined in the original run, a rerun of the simulation is not possible.
-The model_classes can be reconstructed using the stored source code of the classes and the dependencies used when storing the run.
+The model_classes can be reconstructed manually using the stored source code of the classes and the dependencies used when storing the run.
 On the other hand, if only FMUs were defined without any custom model_classes, it remains possible to rerun the simulation.